dioxfile/Logic_Clock_Didatic_Tool/README.md

 **************************************************************

 # Application Details:
-1 - Trasmission Method, Figure 6;
+1 - Transmission Method, Figure 6;
 # Figure 6
 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/transmissionLC.png)
 * The application can create DGRAM (UDP) IPv4 (Unicast, Multicast, and Broadcast) and IPv6 (Unicast and Multicast) sockets.
 A valid combination would be `Broadcast, IP Local Server - 0.0.0.0, IP Remote Server - <broadcast>, and Port 10001 (e.g., if you have a firewall this port must be open)`;